Wire transfer: A complete guide to sending money electronically

 Can wire transfers be reversed or canceled?

-Once a wire transfer is sent, it’s generally final and cannot be reversed.
-However, if a mistake is caught quickly, you may be able to cancel the transfer before it is fully processed.
+Once a wire transfer is sent, it is generally final and cannot be reversed.
+However, if you catch a mistake quickly, you may be able to cancel the transfer before the bank fully processes it.
 It’s crucial to act fast and contact your bank immediately.